 Step 1 - Select the personal expenses worksheet and estimate the amount of money (net income after tax) you need every month in order to meet your desired standard of living (first worksheet).
 I created the most common categories in order to give you a template, please tailor the template to fit your own scenario by adding any other item relevant to you.
 You need to roughly figure out your total tax rate and insert that into the worksheet.
 I used 35% as an example.

 The outcome of this estimation is the gross salary your company needs to pay you.
 It doesn’t really matter if you have incorporated your business or you are running it as a sole proprietor.
 You can still use this tool to get a ball park figure.
+See also my other blog post about personal spending.

 Step 2 - Select the business expenses worksheet and you’ll see that the amount calculated in Step 1 is automatically fed into your business worksheet as a cost for your business.
 I created the most common business categories that will help you create your own spreadsheet based on your forecast.
 Once you’re done filling in all the blanks, you’re going to see the overall total cost for your business on a yearly basis.
 That number is minimum amount of income your business (not you as a person) needs to generate in order to breakeven and guarantee you the desired standard of living.